How are our Natural Areas doing?

 Failing Grades

 In terms of biodiversity and ecosystem integrity, our natural areas are not in good shape.
 In the 2021 MPRB Natural Areas Plan - Phase 2, ecologists assessed the quality of our designated natural areas.
 They used a letter grading system from A (highest quality) to D (poor condition) to rate plant communities.
-Of the units graded, results were:
+Many acres were left unrated because they were of such low quality that they were classified as non-native.

-Vernal Pool surrounded by dense buckthorn regrowth after grant-funded removal.
+Vernal Pool surrounded by dense buckthorn regrowth several years after grant-funded removal.

 Why are our Natural Areas in this condition?